 - Taste the tea after every steeping.
 Once you are satisfied with the taste, enjoy the tea in whichever way you like.

-All tea brewing processes require the use of all your senses to achieve the best results.
-Take special care to check on the temperature of the water and steep times.
-With practice, you will be able to brew your perfect pot of tea with no problems at all.
+Take special care to check on the water’s temperature and tea steeping time.
+With practice, you’ll be able to brew oolong tea with no problems at all.

 Oolong Tea Preparation for Advanced Tea Drinkers